domRiddle/ASF/Localization.md

 ---

 This way our local link will keep working, since it'll now point to name of the section that we're using.
-You act exactly the same for links inside HTML tags 👍
+You can correct links inside HTML tags in exactly the same way.

 ---

-Thank you for helping us to translate ASF! 👍
+Thank you for helping us translating ASF! 👍